mstevetodd/EngineDriver_Home/docs/prerequisites/index.rst

 Android Device/Phone
 --------------------

-|ed| will work on most Android devices made in the last 8-9 years.
+|ed| will work on most Android devices (Phones and Tablets) made in the last 8-9 years.
 Currently it has a minSDKVersion 16, which equates to minimum Android OS version of 4.1 (JELLYBEAN) but Android versions greater than 5.0 are recommended.
 Info on minSDKVersion available in the `Engine Driver manifest <https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels>`_.

 .. image:: ../_static/images/gamepads/esu_mcii.png
    :scale: 15 %